Kayak hire on beautiful Loch Lomond

 Safety On The Water

 Your safety is our top priority.
 All participants will be given a shore based safety briefing before being allowed to take the kayaks out on the loch.
 You will also be provided with a buoyancy aid which must be worn at all times whilst on the water.
-At least one member of the group must carry a mobile phone with them, we can provide dry bags if required but we recommend bringing your own if you have one.
+At least one member of the group must carry a mobile phone with them, we have a selection of dry bags if required but we recommend bringing your own if you have one.
 If you are new to kayaking we suggest sticking close to the shore; the bay in front of the farm provides a safe area to practice in.
 The kayaks will only be hired out if the weather conditions permit.
 Please note that there is a weight limit of 110kgs for single and 220kgs for doubles kayaks.

 Where To Go